 - Paula Deen makes deep-fried cheesecake.

-- A mid-16th century cookbook includes a recipe for “tarte of chese.”
+- A mid-16th century cookbook includes a recipe for “tarte of cheese.”
 However, that is not the first mention of cheesecakes.
 Read our New York Cheesecake article to learn all about that!

 Remember, that July 30th is National Cheesecake Day!
-If you need help deciding which cheesecakes to order, give us a call at (610) 929-2900.
+If you need help deciding which cheesecakes to order, reach out to us at https://shop.sweetstreet.com/.
 We promise they are all delicious!